31 Days of Halloween

 It’s Day 22 of the series, and this week, I’m sharing everything in books: classic reads, new titles for the season, a few book reviews, and other goodies.

-Yesterday, I shared 25 novels from the Paperbacks from Hell, but today, I want to share some “gateway” horror titles.
+I shared 25 novels from the Paperbacks from Hell yesterday, but today, I wanted to share some “gateway” horror titles.
 What is a gateway horror title?
-They are novels that are light on horror, gore, and just a little scary—let’s call them entry-level.
+They are novels that are light on the horror and gore and just a little scary—let’s call them entry-level.
 These titles are for the reader who wants to get into reading horror novels.
+I’ve read all of these books, so my threshold for what I consider to be scary is on a different level.
+After some research, I’ve come up with a solid list.

 10 Gateway Horror Books